Procedures to have Your Residency Status Reviewed

 - Continuously Resided means you have maintained a physical presence in Idaho for 12 consecutive months.
 As an independent student you must have continuously resided in Idaho for the 12 months prior to the term for which residency is sought.
 Evidence of physical presence in Idaho might include: utility statements, rental agreement, bank statements, documentation from an Idaho employer, etc.

 - Primarily Educational Purposes means enrollment in 12 or more credit hours in any term during the past 12 months.

 - Armed Forces means the United States Army, Navy, Air Force, Marine Corps, Coast Guard, and the reserve forces of those groups and does not include the National Guard or any other reserve force.

-The residency laws can be found on the Idaho State Board of Education website.
+Idaho Residency laws can be found at the Idaho State Board of Education website.

 If you are offered and accept the Western Undergraduate Exchange (WUE) scholarship, you cannot count the time you receive the WUE toward establishing residency.
 The WUE is a program for inter-state tuition exchange among the western states.
 It requires you to maintain residency in your home state while receiving assistance.
 You must be domiciled in Idaho for 12 consecutive months prior to the opening day of the semester while not receiving the WUE to be eligible to gain residency status for fee paying purposes.

 A student who is enrolled for more than eight (8) hours in any semester or quarter during a twelve (12) month period shall be presumed to be in Idaho for primarily educational purposes.
 Such period of enrollment shall not be counted toward the establishment of a bona fide domicile in this state unless the student proves, in fact, establishment of a bona fide domicile in this state primarily for purposes other than educational.